Hansini2325/vitatracker-/README.md

 pip install -r requirements.txt
 4. Database Setup
-Make sure your MySQL server is running.
-You need to run the schema script to create the database and necessary tables.
+Ensure your MySQL Server is running.
+Then, run the schema script to create the database and tables.

 Bash

-# Run this in your terminal (enter password when prompted)
+# Run this in your terminal (you will be prompted for your MySQL password)
 mysql -u root -p < schema.sql
-⚙️ Configuration
+5. Configuration
-You need to tell the app how to connect to your local database.
-You can either edit config.py directly or set environment variables.
+You need to configure the database connection.
+You can do this by setting environment variables in your terminal before running the app.

-Option A: Set Environment Variables (Recommended)

-Windows (PowerShell):
+For Windows (PowerShell):

 PowerShell